Vjecni/cube/README.md

 ## **Earning Your Rewards**

-Just4Fans rewards your engagement and contributions to the community.
+CubeX rewards your engagement and contributions to the community.
 Earn coins through:

 * **Content Engagement:** Get likes, shares, and comments on your posts to rack up coins.
 * **Highlight Views:** Share your epic moments and earn coins based on the views you generate.